WolfgangFranke/Solar-Powered_Hue-Module/README.md

 <br/>
 <img src="5_PutAllPiecesTogether/5_PutAllPiecesTogether_Photo06.jpg" width="500">
 <br/>
-The LTC3588, with the components I tested and use in this circuit, has a high energy transmission efficiency of ≈90% for small currents like a Philips Hue module consumes.
+The LTC3588 can act as a very efficient voltage converter for small loads.
+With the components used in this circuit, I tested a transmission efficiency of ≈90% for converting battery 8,4V to the 3,3 Volts at 20mA a Philips Hue module consumes.
 But soldering the IC is a bit difficult, because the bottom of the IC needs to be connected to GND.
 I used a tiny breakout board and drilled a whole to connect GND.
 <br/>
 <img src="5_PutAllPiecesTogether/5_PutAllPiecesTogether_Photo07.jpg" width="500">
 <br/>